Want to join this amazing team?

 Before jumping into Educate! full-time, Boris worked at startup incubator Loeb Enterprises, learning about entrepreneurship and how to start companies.
 Personally, Boris is a Startingbloc fellow, an Empact100 Top Young Entrepreneur of 2011, a recipient of the 2011 Grinnell College Young Innovator for Social Justice Prize, and a two time Forbes Top 30 Under 30 Social Entrepreneur.

-Eric Glustrom is the founder of Educate! and Watson University, two organizations spreading mentorship-driven leadership and entrepreneurship education throughout Uganda, the U.S., and beyond through open-source replication.
-Educate! and Watson University (based in the U.S.) both select students with promising ideas to solve complex global challenges, then provide the mentorship, training and networks to help advance their solutions.
+Eric Glustrom is the founder of Educate! and Watson Institute, two organizations spreading mentorship-driven leadership and entrepreneurship education throughout Uganda, the U.S., and beyond through open-source replication.
+Educate! and Watson Institute (based in the U.S.) both select students with promising ideas to solve complex global challenges, then provide the mentorship, training, and networks to help advance their solutions.

 Eric has been recognized as an Ashoka fellow, Echoing Green fellow, and one of Forbes 30 Social Entrepreneurs Under 30.
 Eric’s work is driven by a simple belief: to solve the toughest challenges facing humanity, the place to start is within the hearts and minds of the next generation.